zat-dev/VarTrace/README.md

 ![jump](https://github.com/zat-dev/VarTrace/raw/main/resources/step_back_demo.gif)

 ## quick start
-0. install this vscode extension.
-VT icon will appear the left of vscode(comming soon!)
+0. search and install "vartrace" vscode extension. then VT icon will appear the left of vscode
-1. fill your execution command of sidebar
+1. click VT icon and fill your execution command of sidebar
     * VarTrace generates configuration from your command
 2. push analyze button
 3. do the above Features section